Suggestions for a DYI Craft Beer Pub Crawl

 Prices: on the expensive side, but not outrageous

 One of the oldest craft beer pubs in Florence, frequently shaking up the menu and beers (not literally!!)
-Il Bovaro features their own craft beer on draft (Riki - similar to Pils -, Axel - double malt - e Titan - dark beer - as well as two specialty beers: Alien (Green) e Ruat (strong bock).
+Il Bovaro features their own craft beer on draft (Riki - similar to Pils -, Axel - double malt - and Titan - dark beer - as well as two specialty beers: Alien (Green) e Ruat (strong bock).

 Sitting on the corner just outside the Porto San Frediano, this pub has a great...almost romantic atmosphere with jazzy background music and the brewing center open to the public.